fara-pug/fara-pug/index.md

-Combat in FARA can be freaky cool, and as long as you prioritize survival over your macho, you'll manage to escape and appreciate the insurance that having a piece of [fruit](#orgfcbe544), or a gulp of [[Bottles][water] with you for that one time where its quicker to drink and hide thant to dash and walk.
-There's are always [surprises](#org276cf3c)!
+Combat in FARA can be freaky cool, and as long as you prioritize survival over your macho, you'll manage to escape and appreciate the insurance that having a piece of [fruit](#org9279b56), or a gulp of [[Bottles][water] with you for that one time where its quicker to drink and hide thant to dash and walk.
+There's are always [surprises](#org88addf1)!

-<a id="orgcac4594"></a>
+<a id="orgd20480e"></a>

 ## Finding things in daylight vision

-Update: The magic# for small items is four.
+Update: The magic# for small items is **four** spaces in-between you and it.

 Also zipping around the map with the mouse is really fun now.
 Please keep these things in mind if/as you mark up your map to insure that you really find everything like this.
 If you see that NPC's have moved about from where you last had them **/slw** waypointed, use the next item find quest to update your waypoints and you'll not just find the balls of wax, but the guy you need to give that nose-ring too with ease.

 check how many spaces you can move without stopping when zipping around the map by placing a small item somewhere and counting. use one color for that.